 Quality assurance and audits

 Regardless of jurisdiction, quality assurance revolves around auditorias regulares, documentação e treinamento.
 Companies should audit suppliers and transport partners to verify GDP compliance.
 Training programs must cover temperature management, emergency response and documentation procedures.
-Implementing digital auditing tools, such as blockchainlinked QR codes on packages, can streamline inspections and reduce human error.
+Implementando digital auditing tools, such as blockchainlinked QR codes on packages, can streamline inspections and reduce human error.

 Growth Drivers and Market Dynamics